charlie-vf/genshin-recipes-blog/README.md

 ## **Surface**

+### **Font Family**

+The font used throughout this site is Montserrat from Google Fonts.
+I chose this because it is a clear, softer font which fits with the overall gentle theme of the site.

 ### **Colours**

 Moving away from my previous themes of purples and blacks, I decided the brightness of Genshin Impact deserved a more light-themed site, this time.
 Therefore, the colour scheme revolves around blues and white-blues.